-Fitch's credit ratings relating to issuers are an opinion on the relative ability of an entity to meet financial commitments, such as interest, preferred dividends, repayment of principal, insurance claims or counterparty obligations.
+- Fitch's credit ratings relating to issuers are forward looking opinions on the relative ability of an entity or obligation to meet financial commitments.
 Credit ratings relating to securities and obligations of an issuer can include a recovery expectation.
-Credit ratings are used by investors as indications of the likelihood of receiving the money owed to them in accordance with the terms on which they invested.

-Fitch's credit rating scale for issuers and issues is expressed using the categories 'AAA' to 'BBB' (investment grade) and 'BB' to 'D' (speculative grade) with an additional +/- for AA through CCC levels indicating relative differences of probability of default or recovery for issues.
+Credit ratings are used are indications of the likelihood of repayment in accordance with the terms of the issuance. - Fitch's credit rating scale for issuers and issues is expressed using the categories 'AAA' to 'BBB' (investment grade) and 'BB' to 'D' (speculative grade) with an additional +/- for AA through CCC levels indicating relative differences of probability of default or recovery for issues.
 The terms "investment grade" and "speculative grade" are market conventions and do not imply any recommendation or endorsement of a specific security for investment purposes.
-Investment grade categories indicate relatively low to moderate credit risk, while ratings in the speculative categories signal either a higher level of credit risk or that a default has already occurred.
+Investment grade categories indicate relatively low to moderate credit risk, while ratings in the speculative grade categories signal either a higher level of credit risk or that a default has already occurred.

-Fitch may also disclose issues relating to a rated issuer that are not and have not been rated.
-Such issues are also denoted as 'NR' on its web page.

-Fitch's credit ratings do not directly address any risk other than credit risk.
+- Fitch may also disclose issues relating to a rated issuer that are not and have not been rated.
+Such issues are also denoted as 'NR' on its web page. - Fitch's credit ratings do not directly address any risk other than credit risk.
 Credit ratings do not deal with the risk of market value loss due to changes in interest rates, liquidity and/or other market considerations.
 However, market risk may be considered to the extent that it influences the ability of an issuer to pay or refinance a financial commitment.
 Ratings nonetheless do not reflect market risk to the extent that they influence the size or other conditionality of the obligation to pay upon a commitment (for example, in the case of payments linked to performance of an index).

-In the default components of ratings assigned to individual obligations or instruments, the agency typically rates to the likelihood of nonpayment or default in accordance with the terms of that instrument's documentation.
+Credit ratings are indications of the likelihood of repayment in accordance with the terms of the issuance.
 In limited cases, Fitch may include additional considerations (i.e. rate to a higher or lower standard than that implied in the obligation's documentation).